Lakeshore Video Podcast Featuring Paige Kennedy Photography

 Launch Pricing & Strategic Growth

-• Rebuild her portfolio
+Rebuild her portfolio

-• Establish momentum
+Establish momentum

-• Create social proof
+Create social proof

-• Build relationships
+Build relationships

-That approach is strategic.
-It gives her space to evolve without undercutting herself long term.
-You can raise rates.
-You can’t easily lower them without repositioning your brand.
+She plans to increase her pricing into the $225–$300/hour range as demand grows.
+This approach is strategic, allowing her to evolve without undercutting herself long term.
+You can raise rates, but lowering them without repositioning your brand is challenging.

 AI in Photography: Tool or Threat?

 We also discussed AI’s growing presence in photography.
+Paige’s stance is thoughtful:

-• She wants to master fundamentals first.
+She wants to master the fundamentals first.

-• She values developing her own editing style.
+She values developing her own editing style.

-• She sees AI as a potential workflow tool—but not a replacement for skill.
+She sees AI as a potential workflow tool—but not a replacement for skill.

-From my perspective in video, AI can accelerate tasks like culling and cleanup—but understanding lighting, composition, and storytelling still matters.
+From my perspective in video, AI can accelerate tasks like culling and cleanup.
+However, understanding lighting, composition, and storytelling still matters.
+Technology should support your craft—not define it.

 Social Media: Portfolio vs. Personal Brand

-One of the most insightful parts of the conversation was about social media.
+One of the most insightful parts of our conversation was about social media.
+Paige described it perfectly:

 Social media is a tool.
 It can grow your business—or isolate you—depending on how you use it.

+We agreed on something increasingly clear: Personal branding now matters more than just posting polished work.
+Your website is your portfolio, while your social media reflects your personality.
 Clients hire people they trust.
-And trust is built through consistency, transparency, and value-driven content—not just perfect photos.
+Trust is built through consistency, transparency, and value-driven content—not just perfect photos.

 What’s Next for Paige Kennedy Photography?

-• Book nearly every weekend with sessions
+Book nearly every weekend with sessions

-• Expand deeper into Northwest Indiana
+Expand deeper into Northwest Indiana

-• Grow into Southwest Michigan
+Grow into Southwest Michigan

-• Strengthen her editing style
+Strengthen her editing style

-• Eventually open a studio space
+Eventually open a studio space

-• Build toward publication opportunities
+Build toward publication opportunities

 It’s a focused, sustainable vision—growth without chaos.